 My husband and I spent a long time just relaxing and marveling at this incredible sight.

-After you’ve had your fill of exploring the cave, take your time making your way out.
+After youβve had your fill of exploring the cave, take your time making your way out.
+It is a bit trickier to exit than it is to enter!

 Follow the spur trail back to the junction in the trail.
+This time, take a right to continue along the Soldier Pass Trail.

 Or, if you only wanted to see the cave, take a left at the junction to head back to the parking area.

-Finish the Soldiers Pass Trail
+Finish the Soldier Pass Hike

 Continue for another 0.5 miles as you climb up onto a ridge with incredible views of the canyon.

-You’ll eventually reach the Brins Mesa Trail – this is your turnaround point.
+Youβll eventually reach the Brins Mesa Trail – this is your turnaround point.
+Just retrace your steps to head back to the parking area.

-While some folks do hike along the road to get back, I wouldn’t recommend it.
+While some folks do hike along the road to get back, I wouldnβt recommend it.

 Did you make it back?
+Congrats, you did it! π₯³

-Alternate Routes
+Soldier Pass Hike: Alternate Routes

 Trailhead Location: Jim Thompson Trailhead (also known as the Jordan Trailhead or Brins Mesa Trailhead).